 Plan Your Legacy Gift

 Big Sur Land Trust’s promise of conservation is for the long term and requires consistent funding.
 Though we continuously seek public funding, grants and private donations, we also rely heavily on planned donations from our supporters.
-The need is growing more urgent to protect and care for the local lands we all love!
+All planned gifts to Big Sur Land Trust, no matter what the size, provide a much-needed resource.
+The need is growing more urgent to protect and care for the lands we all love!

 Land & Legacy Society

 Big Sur Land Trust established the Land & Legacy Society to honor and acknowledge those who provide support by including the Land Trust in their estate plans.

 - Recognized in Big Sur Land Trust publications